 - Select your database and table.

-Select an existing Google Sheet connection:
+and select your Google Sheet connection:

 After you select your Google Sheets connection, the dialog pane appears:

 - Spreadsheet name: The title of spreadsheet.
 A new spreadsheet with the title you specify is created if the spreadsheet does not exist.
+If multiple spreadsheets with the same title (case-sensitive) exist in the destination folder (given by Folder Key) or any folder (if Folder Key is empty), the job fails.
+In this case, specify by spreadsheet key instead.

 - Range: The initial cell position that the data is written to.